Priority Action Item - City Facilities

 • 2022 - Due to a collision of a truck into the building in September 2022, the construction documents were reworked to account for the structural damage.
 At the December 15 City Commission Meeting, the Board authorized the City Manager to issue a request for bids for the renovation project to include repairing the structural damage and the interior renovations.

 • 2023 - After issuing a request for bids, on March 28, the City accepted the bid from Midstates Construction.
 This work will repair the facility following the September 2022 traffic crash, rehabilitate the community center area, and provide office space for the relocation of the Parks & Recreation Department’s administrative employees.
-After the notice to proceed is issued, the expectation is for the project to be completed in mid-December.
+The notice to proceed was issued in April.

 Commission Priorities